tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Keywords:** `dog`, `human`, `report`, `victim`, `animal`, `levels`, `empathy`, `babies`

 - Some dog owners love their four-legged friends so much that they treat them like they would a child - and sometimes even say they prefer them to some friends and family.

+- In an experiment, 240 students were presented with fake newspaper clippings of a police report either about an attack on a person, or on a dog.

+- In fact, empathy levels for the puppy, older dog, and baby human were on similar levels, while the adult person came last

+- found that dogs raise their eyebrows and even make their eyes bigger when they are looking for attention from a person

 ___